China Sourcing Agents

 For ocean freight, UN 38.3 is still required by most carriers under IMDG Code.
 Do not assume sea freight exempts you from this requirement.

-Real Capacity vs. Rated Capacity
+Real Capacity vs. Rated Capacity in Fast Charging Power Banks

 Chinese regulatory standards (GB/T 35590) permit capacity labeling based on the cell nominal specification, not measured output.
-This means a power bank with a rated capacity of 20,000 mAh may deliver only 10,000–12,000 mAh of usable charge to a phone — due to cell-to-output conversion losses (typically 80–85% efficiency), but also due to overstatement of cell capacity.
+This means a USB-C PD power bank with a rated capacity of 20,000 mAh may deliver only 10,000–12,000 mAh of usable charge to a phone — due to cell-to-output conversion losses (typically 80–85% efficiency), but also due to overstatement of cell capacity.

 Engineer-led sourcing No hidden margins 24-hour response